SogoKato/gitlab-project-favicon/README.md

 # gitlab-project-favicon

-Make GitLab favicon project logo to distinguish many gl tabs.
+Dynamically change GitLab favicons to project logos to distinguish many GitLab tabs easily.

+## Acknowledgements

+Raccoon icon that this project use is created by justicon - [Flaticon](https://www.flaticon.com/free-icons/raccoon).